 Standard active safety features are a big upgrade this year.

-Federal testers knocked it, but the IIHS disagreed and newly standard automatic emergency braking nets the 2021 Cherokee a 6 for safety on our scale.
+Federal testers knocked it, but newly standard automatic emergency braking nets the 2021 Cherokee a 5 for safety on our scale.

 The NHTSA gave the Cherokee a four-star overall score, which is low among competitors.

 The IIHS called it a Top Safety Pick last year after it notched top “Good” ratings in all its crash tests and its automatic emergency braking system netted a “Superior” rating for avoiding forward crashes with other vehicles.
 But it loses the award this year since its pedestrian-protection systems haven't been rated.

 Headlights vary by trim, but only the LED projectors paired with auto high beams on Limited or Trailhawk models with an optional tech package qualify as “Acceptable” to the IIHS.

 Automatic emergency braking, active lane control, and blind-spot monitors are standard on all Cherokees this year.
 Adaptive cruise control is available on top trims only.

 Every Cherokee is well-equipped, but top trims add great features.

 Newly standard automatic emergency braking vaults the 2021 Cherokee to an 8 on our features scale.